Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 lets instead use an example to demonstrate.

 Assume that we have a scene consisting of 3 objects, those being 2 Empty Objects named "EmptyA" and "EmptyB", and a Monkey object.
-See figure 1.
+(See figure 1).

 .. figure:: /images/Parent-Object_Keep_Transform-A.jpg